josephpaulk/jobboard/README.md

 npm install
 ```

-# Commands
+## Commands

-Start the server with all the code transpiled and bundled in a single command:
+Start the server with a single command:

 ```
 npm run start
 ```

-Transpile all the ES6/ES2015 JavaScript to ES5 for Node and browsers
+Transpile all the ES6/ES2015 client-side JavaScript for browsers

 ```
 npm run build
 ```

-Bundle all the client-side JavaScript into a single file (`public/js/bundle.js`)
+Minify the JavaScript bundle for production use

 ```
-npm run bundle
+npm run minify
 ```